Division of Murray

+Boundaries

+Since 1984, federal electoral division boundaries in Australia have been determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission.
+Redistributions occur for the boundaries of divisions in a particular state, and they occur every seven years, or sooner if a state's representation entitlement changes or when divisions of a state are malapportioned.

+When the division was created in 1949, it replaced parts of the Division of Indi around the Shepparton area and parts of the Division of Bendigo around the Echuca and Rochester areas.
+However, Indi and Bendigo only began to cover those areas 12 years earlier in 1937, when the Division of Echuca was abolished.
+The new division of Murray shared similar areas and boundaries with much of the division of Echuca prior to the latter's abolition.

 History

 The Division was proclaimed at the redistribution of 11 May 1949, and was first contested at the 1949 election.
 It was named after the Murray River, which itself was named after British Secretary of State for War and the Colonies Sir George Murray.
+It was first held by John McEwen, who was the last member for Echuca until 1937, and member for Indi between 1937 and 1949.
+Both Echuca and Indi had covered similar areas to the Division of Murray during those times.

-It was first held by John McEwen, who briefly served as Prime Minister after the disappearance of Harold Holt, and subsequently became the inaugural Deputy Prime Minister under John Gorton.
+McEwen served as Prime Minister after the disappearance of Harold Holt, and subsequently became the inaugural Deputy Prime Minister under John Gorton.
 His successor in the seat, Bruce Lloyd, went on to serve as deputy leader to three successive Nationals leaders - Ian Sinclair, Charles Blunt and Tim Fischer.

 Murray was in the hands of either the Liberal or National parties for its entire existence.
 At the time of its abolition, it was the third-safest coalition-held seat in Australia, with a 20-point swing required for Labor to win it.

 In 2018 the division was renamed the Division of Nicholls, coming into effect at the 2019 federal election.